attack-monkey/hypereduce/README.md

 ```

-All the actions will run in order before any state changes to `connect` listeners.
+All the actions will run in order before any state changes are emitted to `connect` listeners.

 ## Asynchronous Actions

 In hypeReduce - there should be NO asynchronous actions.
-Action-functions should be pure functions that return a response synchronously.
+Reducers should be pure functions that return a response synchronously.

 Asynchronous operations should be handled outside of hypeReduce.